tcheukueppoo/maat/docs/maat.md

 > - `*` implies the previous entity be it optional or not, can occur 0 or many times
 > - `*` implies the previous entity be it optional or not, can occur 1 or many times
 > - Words written in capital letter are self-documentary, for example `CODE`
-> - Lowercase words are keywords, for example `fun`
+> - Lowercase words are keywords, for example `fn`

 # Operators